-a) Defined contribution plans: The Company's superannuation scheme, state governed provident fund scheme, employee state insurance scheme and employee pension scheme are defined contribution plans.
-The contribution paid/ payable under the schemes is recognised during the period in which the employee renders the related service.

-Forming Part of the Financial Statements for the year ended March 31, 2024 b) Defined benefit plans: The obligation in respect of defined benefit plans, which cover Gratuity are provided for on the basis of an actuarial valuation at the end of each financial year using project unit credit method.
+- a) Defined contribution plans: The Company's superannuation scheme, state governed provident fund scheme, employee state insurance scheme and employee pension scheme are defined contribution plans.
+The contribution paid/ payable under the schemes is recognised during the period in which the employee renders the related service. - b) Defined benefit plans: The obligation in respect of defined benefit plans, which cover Gratuity are provided for on the basis of an actuarial valuation at the end of each financial year using project unit credit method.
 The Company's liability is actuarially determined (using the Projected Unit Credit Method) at the end of the year.
-Actuarial losses/gains are recognised in the Other Comprehensive Income in the year in which they arise.
+Actuarial losses/gains are recognized in the Other Comprehensive Income in the year in which they arise.